 Before dinner, we would often go to the Planet Bar on the 18th floor to watch the sunset over a cocktail or two.

 There is the option to book tours with P&O, which we did for a few of the islands, and this enables you to see more in the allocated time slot.
 But, although the tours were enjoyable, I felt they were too expensive – around £40 per person.
 My advice to you if you want to make the most of your time on each of the Caribbean islands would be: do your research beforehand and have some idea what you want to do in each place.
-If you play it by ear too much, there’s always a risk of being disappointed.
-I would also recommend finding out about public transport options instead of taxis – especially in St Lucia which was crazy expensive.
+If you play it by ear too much, there’s always a risk of being disappointed if there’s not a lot going on near the port terminal.

 Have you ever been on a cruise holiday?
 How did you find it?